7db9a/aspera-client-docker/README.md

 ## Another example

-Here we download one that is bit more trick from idr0010.
+Here we download all of idr0010.
 Use the above example as a guide and see how the command applies below.

 ```
 docker run -ti --rm \